-Basic steps are listed below along with illustrations on the following pages (FIG.'s 6-3 through 6-10), which will guide you through the installation of the Knight wall mount boiler (reference FIG.'s 6-1A and 6-1B).
+Basic steps are listed in this section along with illustrations on the following pages (FIG.'s 6-4 thru 6-10), which will guide you through the installation of the Knight boiler (reference FIG.'s 6-2A and 6-2B).

 - 1. Connect the system return marked "Inlet". - 2.
-Connect the system supply marked "Outlet". - 3.
-Install purge and balance valve or shutoff valve and drain on system return to purge air out of each zone. - Install a backflow preventer on the cold feed make-up water line. - 5.
-Install a pressure reducing valve on the cold feed make-up water line, (15 psi nominal).
-Check temperature and pressure gauge (shipped separately), which should read a minimum pressure of 12 psi. - 6.
-Install a circulator as shown on the piping diagrams in this section.
+Connect the system supply marked "Outlet".

+- 3. Install purge and balance valve or shutoff valve and drain on system return to purge air out of each zone. - 4.
+Install a backflow preventer on the cold feed make-up water line - 5.
+Install a pressure reducing valve on the cold feed makeup water line, (15 psi nominal).
+Check temperature and pressure gauge (shipped separately), which should read a minimum pressure of 12 psi. - Install a circulator as shown on the piping diagrams in this section.
 Make sure the circulator is properly sized for the system and friction loss. - Install an expansion tank on the system supply.
 Consult the tank manufacturer's instruction for specific information relating to tank installation.
 Size the expansion tank for the required system volume and capacity. - 8.
 Install an air elimination device on the system supply. - 9.
 Install a drain valve at the lowest point of the system.
 Note: The boiler cannot be drained completely of water without purging the unit with an air pressure of 15 psi. - 10.
 This appliance is supplied with a relief valve sized in accordance with ASME Boiler and Pressure Vessel Code, Section IV ("Heating Boilers").
-The safety relief valve is installed at the factory located on the left-hand side of the boiler.
 Pipe the discharge of the safety relief valve to prevent injury in the event of pressure relief.
 Pipe the discharge to a drain.
 Provide piping that is the same size as the safety relief valve outlet.
 Never block the outlet of the safety relief valve.